Sebastiaan Hagedoorn

-Sebastiaan Hagedoorn (born 30 November 2004) is a Dutch professional footballer who plays as a striker for club Telstar.
+Sebastiaan Hagedoorn (born 30 November 2004) is a Dutch professional footballer who plays as a striker for club Jong Almere City.

 Career

 Born in Amstelveen and raised in Aalsmeer, Hagedoorn began his career with local side RAP before joining the SC Heerenveen academy in 2020.
 He moved to Telstar in 2022 and made his first-team debut on the opening day of the 2024–25 season, replacing Zakaria Eddahchouri two minutes from full time in a 3–2 win away to Vitesse at the GelreDome.
 Three weeks later he signed his first professional contract with the club.
 Following the mid-season departure of top scorer Eddahchouri, he was promoted to understudy to Youssef El Kachati.
 He made 16 league appearances as a substitute and featured in four promotion play-off matches, including the final, where Telstar secured promotion to the Eredivisie for the first time in 47 years after they won 5–3 on aggregate against Willem II.

 Hagedoorn enjoyed a strong 2025 pre-season, scoring in friendlies against ADO '20, Rijnsburgse Boys, Cambuur and Koninklijke HFC.
 He made his Eredivisie debut on 10 August 2025 in a 2–0 defeat away to Ajax, coming on in the 67th minute for Soufiane Hetli.

+On 30 January 2026, Hagedoorn signed with Jong Almere City, the reserve team of Almere City that plays in the third-tier Tweede Divisie.